-- (1) A continuing education program that meets or exceeds the requirements of the Oregon State Health Division and the Board of Medial Examiners will be documented. - (2) Procedure for identifying and correcting quality of care problems within the provider service will be documented.
+- (1) A continuing education program that meets or exceeds the requirements of the Oregon Health Division will be documented. - (2) Procedure for identifying and correcting quality of care problems within the provider service will be documented.

-7.2.6 Quality Assurance
+7.2.6 Quality Improvement

-- (1) The ASA provide will establish a procedure to provide the Tillamook County EMS Council the necessary information for case reviews, screens and investigations. - (2) The ambulance service provider will cooperate with the Tillamook County EMS Council.
+- (1) The ASA provider will establish a procedure to provide the Tillamook County EMS Council the necessary information for case reviews, screens and investigations. - (2) The ambulance service provider will cooperate with the Tillamook County EMS Council.